TELangelaar/ParkinsonML/README.md

 # ParkinsonML
 ##Detecting Parkinson's through analysis of keystrokes

-ParkinsonProject.py is the main script used for analysis
+ParkinsonProject.py is the main script used for analysis, readprocess_tappy.py is used to read and preprocess tappy data, make sure to have it in the same directory.

 Archived-users.zip is the user data